-- a) A minimum of 30% of the site is to be dedicated for soft soil zone. - b) A minimum of 20% deep soil with a minimum width of 4m. - c) A minimum of 50% of the front yard is to be landscaped. - d) No more than 40% of the site area is covered with impervious material, including basements, internal streets/driveways - e) A landscape plan must be prepared for the site in consultation with a horticulturalist with demonstrated experience.
-Refer to Appendix F - Landscaping Planning of for landscaping principles when seeking to prepare a landscape plan.
+- a) A minimum of 30% of the site is to be dedicated for soft soil zone. - b) A minimum of 50% of the soft soil zone is to be located in the rear yard. - c) A minimum of 50% of the front yard is to be a soft soil zone. - d) When calculating your landscaping and soft soil zone, any area less than 1.5 metres wide will not be included and will not count towards landscaping.
+To be counted towards landscaping this area must be clear of any structure and overhang above. - e) A landscape plan must be prepared for the site.
+Refer to Landscaping Appendix F for landscaping principles when preparing a landscape plan.